-If you are interested in adding these elements to your plan, M.T.N Architects will work with your landscape architect to match your design to their plan for your site.
+If you are interested in adding these elements to your plan, M.T.N Design will work with your landscape architect to match your design to their plan for your site.
 We will also adjust your plan to take the best advantage of your site.

 Materials & Construction Methods

 You may choose to build your log or timber home with FSC certified wood, which PrecisionCraft can source for you.
 Your project manager can also ensure the best use of materials and disposal.